threefoldfoundation/info_threefold/src/energy_savings/bulb_comparison_twin.md

 ![](img/datacenter_power_usage.png)

-This graph says the world uses 200 TWh for datacenters allone (no generic IT workloads, no network, ...).
+This graph says the world uses 200 TWh for datacenters alone (no generic IT workloads, no network, ...).

-This is a conservative nr, we have seen nr's 10x higher.
+This is a conservative number, we have seen number's 10x higher.

 ## How can we compare this to a digital twin power usage.

 ![](img/compare_power_twin1.png)

-> If the digital twin only replaces 20% of this datacenter IT market, in that market it would use 4000 less power in most conservative case already today.
+> If the digital twin only replaces 20% of this datacenter IT market, in that market it would use 4000x less power in its most conservative case already today.

 !!!include:energy_savings_toc